supply-chain, real-time-streaming, kafka, event-driven-architecture, visibility

 Traditional supply chain management systems face several fundamental limitations that impact visibility:

-Data Silos: Different systems (ERP, WMS, TMS, CRM) operate independently, creating isolated data pools that prevent a unified view of the supply chain.
 Information about an order might exist in the order management system, but the warehouse system has no real-time awareness of it until the next batch synchronization.

-Batch Processing Delays: Legacy systems typically synchronize data through scheduled batch jobs—every hour, every night, or even less frequently.
+Batch Processing Delays: Legacy systems typically synchronize data through scheduled batch jobs, every hour, every night, or even less frequently.
 By the time data propagates through the system, it may already be outdated.
 A stockout detected in the morning might not be visible to the purchasing system until the evening batch run.

 Limited Event Granularity: Traditional systems often capture only state changes at major checkpoints (order placed, order shipped, order delivered) rather than continuous event streams.
 This means losing visibility into intermediate steps and making it impossible to detect issues early.